yeykawb/consid_dbt/README.md

 - `Docker Desktop` up and running.

-## 🤔 What `dbt` is
+## 🤔 What `dbt` is → the T in ELT

 `dbt` typically refers to a popular open-source analytics engineering tool called `dbt` (short for "data build tool"). `dbt` is designed to help analysts and data engineers transform data in their warehouse more effectively.
 It enables data analysts to write SQL queries, transformations, and models in a modular and version-controlled way.

 Key features of `dbt` include:

-1. **Modularization:** `dbt` promotes a modular approach to writing SQL queries.
-Analysts can create reusable SQL files (called "models") for specific business logic or data transformations.
+1. **Modularization:** `dbt` promotes a modular (DRY) approach to writing SQL queries.
+Analysts can create reusable SQL files (called `models`) for specific business logic or data transformations.
 2. **Version Control:** `dbt` allows you to version control your SQL code, making it easier to track changes over time and collaborate with others.
 3. **Dependency Management:** `dbt` understands the dependencies between different models, making it easier to manage the execution order of transformations.
 4. **Testing:** `dbt` includes a testing framework that allows analysts to write tests for their data models, ensuring data quality and consistency.
 5. **Documentation:** `dbt` generates documentation for your data models automatically, making it easier for team members to understand the structure and purpose of different datasets.
 6. **Execution:** `dbt` can execute SQL queries and transformations directly in your data warehouse, such as BigQuery, Snowflake, or Redshift.

-Overall, `dbt` is part of the modern data stack and is often used in conjunction with other tools like data warehouses, BI tools, and orchestration tools to build scalable and maintainable data analytics pipelines.
+Overall, `dbt` is part of the modern data stack and is often used in conjunction with other tools like data warehouses, BI tools, and orchestration tools to build scalable and maintainable data analytics pipelines. `dbt` also offers, as many other OS tools, a managed cloud service that enhances the `dbt` experience with scheduling capabilities, easier connection setups, a web-based UI, etc.

+## 📟 `dbt` commands

+`dbt` includes a number of commands to manipulate data and the underlying data warehouse.
+What is central to know about `dbt` is that data is always assumed to exist in an underlying data warehouse.
+At its core, `dbt` is a number of `SELECT` statements, that compiles into whatever `SQL` dialect the underlying data warehouse uses for DDL and DML queries.
+Here are a number of central commands:

+### `dbt run`

+`dbt run` executes compiled sql model files against the current `target` database. dbt connects to the target database and runs the relevant SQL required to materialize all data models using the specified [materialization](https://docs.getdbt.com/terms/materialization) strategies.
+Models are run in the order defined by the dependency graph generated during compilation.
+Intelligent multi-threading is used to minimize execution time without violating dependencies.

+### `dbt test`

+`dbt test` runs tests defined on models, sources, snapshots, and seeds.
+It expects that you have already created those resources through the appropriate commands and specified tests in `yml` files.

+### `dbt docs`

+`dbt docs` has two supported subcommands: `generate` and `serve`. `generate` is responsible for generating your project's documentation, and `serve` starts a webserver on port 8080 to serve your documentation locally and opens the documentation site in your default browser.

+### `dbt snapshot`

+`dbt` provides a mechanism, `snapshots`, which records changes to a mutable [table](https://docs.getdbt.com/terms/table) over time. `snapshots` implement [type-2 Slowly Changing Dimensions](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_2:_add_new_row) over mutable source tables.
+These Slowly Changing Dimensions (or SCDs) identify how a row in a table changes over time.

+### `dbt build`

+The `dbt build` command will:

+- run models
+- test tests
+- snapshot snapshots
+- seed seeds

+in DAG order, for selected resources or an entire project.

+### `dbt source [freshness]`

+If your dbt project is [configured with sources](https://docs.getdbt.com/docs/build/sources), then the `dbt source freshness` command will query all of your defined source tables, determining the "freshness" of these tables.
+If the tables are stale (based on the `freshness` config specified for your sources) then dbt will report a warning or error accordingly.
+Good to know is that this command is ********not******** run with `dbt build`.

+### `dbt compile`

+`dbt compile` generates executable SQL from source `model`, `test`, and `analysis` files.
+You can find these compiled SQL files in the `target/` directory of your dbt project. `dbt compile` is *not* a pre-requisite of `dbt run`, or other building commands.
+Those commands will handle compilation themselves.
+If you just want dbt to read and validate your project code, without connecting to the data warehouse, use `dbt parse` instead.

+### `dbt deps`

+`dbt deps` pulls the most recent version of the dependencies listed in your `packages.yml` from git.

+### `dbt debug`

+`dbt debug` is a utility function to test the database connection and display information for debugging purposes, such as the validity of your project file and your installation of any requisite dependencies (like `git` when you run `dbt deps`).

 # 2️⃣ Init